ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Registration Center Type in Master Data

-On receiving a request to add Registration Center Type with the input parameters (code, name, descr, lang_code and is_active) the system store the Registration Center Type in the DB
+On receiving a request to add Registration Center Type with the input parameters (code, name, descr, lang_code and is_active), the system store the Registration Center Type in the DB

 1. Validates if all required input parameters have been received as listed below for each specific request